open-toolchain/hybrid-kube-toolchain/README.md

 #### Creating namespace

 - Create target cluster namespace if not already existing, ie. with command line:
+  - For a plain Kubernetes cluster target, use the `kubectl` CLI:
 ```
 CLUSTER_NAMESPACE=prod
 kubectl create namespace ${CLUSTER_NAMESPACE}
 ```
-- If the target is an OCP, use instead:
+  - For an OpenShift cluster, use the `oc` CLI:
 ```
 CLUSTER_NAMESPACE=prod
 oc new-project  ${CLUSTER_NAMESPACE}